lalitghimire/photostory/README.md

 -   React-router-dom (Used for routing)
 -   Axios (To make http requests to backend )
 -   Material UI (For styling )
+-   React-toastify (For notifications)

 ### Server

 -   Express (Web framework for Node.js)
 -   Mongoose (To connect express to MongoDB)
 -   JWT(For authentication and authorization)
--   bcrypt (for password encryption)
+-   bcrypt (For password encryption)
 -   CORS (To enable cross origin support)

 ### Database